Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Uruguay

 The Estadio Centenario would be one of the Uruguayan stadiums, and a candidate to host the final match.
 According to the former president of the Uruguayan Football Association (AUF), Wilmar Valdez, Uruguay will have only two cities hosting matches, which will be Montevideo and Maldonado.

 A likely candidate for a host stadium would be the Estadio Centenario, where the final of the first world championship was played in 1930 and which is Uruguay's largest stadium.
 With respect to the Maldonado sub-station, it would be the only stadium in that department, Domingo Burgueño Miguel Stadium.
 However, the organization plans a third stadium in Uruguay, which would be another one in the Montevideo sub-center.

 Only two other stadiums in Montevideo could be taken into account: the Estadio Gran Parque Central (also host the first World Cup), or the recently inaugurated Estadio Campeón del Siglo.
 Also since the end of 2012, Nacional has been promoting the inclusion of Gran Parque Central as the second stadium of the Montevideo venue in 2030, which it ratified again in 2017.
 The argument that will be presented for Nacional's request of a second stadium in Montevideo will be the history of the stadium as one of the first two World Cup stadiums, together with the former Pocitos Stadium.
 According to the president of the AUF, Wilmar Valdez, the stadium of Peñarol (Estadio Campeón del Siglo) will not be taken into account due to its accessibility problems.

 In April 2018 it was confirmed that Uruguay would present two venues (Montevideo and one in the interior of the country) and that the Uruguayan organization would have four stadiums: Centenario, Gran Parque Central and Campeón del Siglo in Montevideo, and also a new stadium outside of the capital.
 300 million dollars will be invested to modernize the Estadio Centenario and another stadium will be built in the interior (probably in Punta del Este or Colonia) with an investment of also 300 million dollars.

 Potential venues

-Next, the venues that the bid would have and their respective possible stadiums.
+During the 76th CONMEBOL Ordinary Congress on 31 March 2023, a video was shown introducing the possible venues that the bid would have, shown below.
 Considering that forty-eight teams will compete, it has been noted that "at least twelve stadiums" will be required, but the number of possible stadiums could be higher.